FoundationDB/fdb-kubernetes-operator/docs/design/unified_sidecar_and_process_monitor.md

 * `get_current_configuration` - returns the current process configuration
 * `check_hash` - check the hash of a file inside its configuration directory
+* `load_configuration` - load the latest configuration from the configuration directory into memory.
 * `ready` - returns an `OK` response
 * `substitutions` - returns the values for any environment variables that are used in the process configuration

 When we are transitioning from the old launcher to the new launcher for a cluster, we will include both a monitor conf file and the kubernetes-monitor conf file in the config map.
 Once the transition is complete, we will remove the monitor conf file from the sidecar.

+This API will have an option to listen on a TLS connection and restrict the incoming connections using the same peer verification options we support in the current sidecar.

 ### Process Configuration